benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 #### People Analytics
-People analytics (sometimes called "workforce analytics"), as the name suggests, is

 Recruitment firms and some large employers are already using big data to qualify prospective candidates and some of the larger corporations have dedicated workforce analytics teams to monitor and analyse the activities of their employees, as well as those of prospective employees.
 As with all things, the endless march of information technology is set to see this trend trickle down to all levels of employment in the future.